-The actuarial valuation was performed as of August 31, 2019.
-Update procedures were used to roll forward the total OPEB liability to August 31, 2020.
+The actuarial valuation was performed as of August 31, 2020.
+Update procedures were used to roll forward the Total OPEB Liability to August 31, 2021.

 The actuarial valuation of the OPEB plan offered through TRS-Care is similar to the actuarial valuation performed for the pension plan, except that the OPEB valuation is more complex.
-All the demographic assumptions, including rates of retirement, termination, and disability, and most of the economic assumptions, including general inflation and salary increases, used in the OPEB valuation were identical to those used in the respective TRS pension valuation.
 The demographic assumptions were developed in the experience study performed for TRS for the period ending August 31, 2017.

-The following assumptions and other inputs used for members of TRS-Care are based on an established pattern of practice and are identical to the assumptions used in the August 31, 2019 TRS pension actuarial valuation that was rolled forward to August 31, 2020:
+The following assumptions and other inputs used for members of TRS-Care are based on an established pattern of practice and are identical to the assumptions used in the August 31, 2020 TRS pension actuarial valuation that was rolled forward to August 31, 2021:

-Rates of Mortality General Inflation Rates of Retirement Wage Inflation
+Rates of Mortality Rates of Retirement Rates of Termination Rates of Disability General Inflation Wage Inflation